RConsortium/submissions-wg/Minutes/R_Sub_2022-05-06_Minutes.md

 Ning noted that the she has updated the wiki page of the Pilot 2 repo with the minutes from that subgroup.

-The next meeting of the working group will be at 9AM Pacific Time on Friday, June 3, 2022.
+The next meeting of the working group will be at 9 AM Pacific Time on Friday, June 3, 2022.